 Fundamentals of democracy: public sphere and democratic decision-making

-(CosmoPolitical Cooperative, all languages, collective course in 14 modules, free of charge)
+(CosmoPolitical Cooperative, all languages, collective course in 14 modules, free of charge - under development)

 The objective of this training is for the learner to experience democracy in a concrete way, by taking part in role-playing games, in groups.